OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 }
 ```

-SpatialDDS 1.4 retains the lighter way to explain where a service operates.
-Publishers can name the frame for their coverage, add a few transforms back to `"earth-fixed"`, and optionally list coarse `coverage.volumes[]` boxes.
-Those hints help clients decide, at a glance, whether a service overlaps the space they care about before loading heavier details.
+SpatialDDS 1.4 makes coverage declarations explicit: each coverage block uses a single reference frame, and manifests that need multiple frames treat coverage as approximate rather than geometrically exact.
+Publishers still name the frame for their coverage, add a few transforms back to `"earth-fixed"`, and optionally list coarse `coverage.volumes[]` boxes so clients can quickly judge relevance before loading heavier details.

 ### Frame Manifest Reference
 Producers SHOULD include a manifest hint that points to a frame manifest: